Abdul Aziz Dabbagh

 Whoever sees the Lord of being (sayyidu al-wujud) in a dream can do so in two ways…Usually what is seen is the image of the Dhat (suratu datihi), not the Dhat itself (‘aynu datihi), since the Dhat of the Prophet ﷺ can take on various forms…because the Dhat of the Prophet ﷺ possesses light which emanates from it and fills the entire world…If an enlightened person (al-maftuhu alayhi) beholds the image (sura) of the Prophet ﷺ before him, he then follows it with his spiritual insight (basira) and penetrates through light of the image of the Dhat of the Prophet ﷺ himself.

-Shaykh Abd al-Aziz al-Dabbagh passed away died in the year 1719 (1132 AH) and was buried outside the Bab al-Futuh Cemetery) in Fes near the tomb of al-Anwar, between the graves of Sayyidi al-Darras ibn Ismail and Sayyidi Ali ibn Salih.
+Sidi Abdul Aziz ad-Dabbagh passed away died in the year 1719 (1132 AH) and was buried in the Bab al-Futuh Cemetery in Fes near the tomb of al-Anwar, between the graves of Sayyidi al-Darras ibn Ismail and Sayyidi Ali ibn Salih.
 A cupola was erected above his grave which still remains the same today.